sslab-gatech/lkl-hydra/Documentation/doc-guide/parse-headers.rst

 \ **symbol**\

- The ignore or replace statement will apply to the name of enum value at C_FILE.
+ The ignore or replace statement will apply to the name of enum statements at C_FILE.

  For replace statements, \ **new_value**\  will automatically use :c:type: